 Dolphin Watch & Snorkel Tour with Honest Eco

-SQUID will take visitors out on a four-hour dolphin-watching tour every morning and evening.
-You’ll also get the chance to hop in the water for a snorkel to see what other awesome marine life you can find.
-I love that Honest Eco focuses on seeing wild dolphins in their natural habitat rather than dolphin shows or dorsel fin rides which are unethical animal tourism activities.
+SQUID will take visitors on a four-hour dolphin-watching tour every morning and evening.
+You’ll also get to hop in the water for a snorkel to see what other awesome marine life you can find.
+I love that Honest Eco focuses on seeing wild dolphins in their natural habitat rather than dolphin shows or dorsal fin rides, which are unethical animal tourism activities.

 Have Dinner at Matt’s Stock Island

 Matt’s Stock Island is located on Stock Island at The Perry Hotel.
-Head here for dinner around sunset so you can enjoy craft beer with laid-back comfort food as the sun goes down over the marina.
+Head here for dinner around sunset, and you can enjoy craft beer and laid-back comfort food as the sun goes down over the marina.

 The Key West Butterfly & Nature Conservatory